Understanding how to manage the reputational risks of AI

 AI reputation management research study

-However, little exists on the reputational threats posed by AI, or how these should be managed should an incident or crisis occur – an important topic given the volume of AI controversies and the focus on corporate behaviour and governance.
+However, little exists on the reputational threats posed by AI, or how these should be managed should an incident or crisis occur – an important topic given the volume of AI controversies and the general focus on corporate behaviour and governance.

 Let me know if you have any questions.